VirtusLab/git-machete-intellij-plugin/README.md

 ### Scenario 4: Merge (maintaining linear history)

 A PR for your `sticky-header` branch has been approved and is ready to merge. <br/>
-You know and value the concept of the linear git history (esp. making it easier to `git revert`, `git bisect` and generally quickly diagnose & provide fixes in production settings), so you prefer merges that do not produce merge commits. <br/>
+To make `git revert` & `git bisect` easier and generally simplify diagnostics & providing fixes in production settings, let's stick to linear git history and thus perform merges that do **not** produce the actual merge commits. <br/>
 The way to go is to [fast-forward merge](https://git-scm.com/docs/git-merge#_fast_forward_merge) `sticky-footer` into `master`.

 ![](docs/plugins.jetbrains.com/scenario-4-ff-merge.gif)